-Welcome to the Autumn term!
+Welcome to 2021!

 - We can’t sing in harmony in real time, so no four-part harmony for a while.
 I will teach at least one harmony line – if you love to sing a harmony you can harmonise with me!